iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 The model considers two sold residues, i.e., bottom ash from the boiler and residue from flue gas cleaning containing fly ash and consumed lime.

 Important features of the model include:
 - The feedstock is defined as a mixture of several types of *Biomass* resources.
 - Multiple heat demands are specified by thermal power, temperature, and pressure for **district heating** (each through a heat exchanger) or as **direct steam export**.

 The module is implemented as a nonlinear C++ model linked to `EnergyModelsX` through a function that calculates both the **costs** (Investment, total and variable operating expenses) and the required **mass flow rate of each feedstock** as outputs, based on the specified *electric power production*, *heat demands* (thermal power capacity and return/supply temperatures) and **moisture content of each biomass feedstock** as inputs.

 This sampling routine allows a tight integration of the model within the `EnergyModelsX` framework.

+Important functionalities of the module include:

+- **Flows** are implemented as the so-called `flow` structure, defined in `src/Flows/Flow_definitions.h`, which contain identifying strings, atomic and molecular composition, material and energy flow rates, and physical and thermodynamic properties.
+- **Atomic and molecular species** are also implemented as the so-called `species` structure, defined in `src/Flows/Flow_definitions.h`, which contains identifying strings and physical or thermodynamic properties.
+-	**Physical systems** such as equipment, systems or plants are defined as so-called `objects`.
+Objects are implemented as a structure, defined in `src/Parameters.h`, containing identifying strings and a set (vector) of specifying `parameters` for the object.
+Each `parameter` is also implemented as a structure, defined in `src/Parameters.h`, containing identifying strings, two vectors with numerical or string values of the parameter, and a integer pointing to a position inside the vectors.
+Each object can contain also other components as objects.
+- **Consumables and utilities** as also implemented as objects.
+- **Processes** as implemented through functions.
+Inputs to each function can be flows and an object (with input parameters) representing the physical system where the process takes place.
+Output from the process function can be calculated output flows and calculated output parameters within the representing object.
+-	The **cost module** `src/Cost.cpp` evaluates CAPEX of a physical system and variable OPEX of a consumable or utility using their representing object as input.

 \section back-bio_CHP-par Parameters